Skip to content

 Why We Love It

-Medieval seaside fortress filled with sculpture, with the largest seated capacity in this collection (450) and the bay of Cannes as backdrop.
+Medieval seaside fortress filled with sculpture, seating 450 in the courtyard with the bay of Cannes as backdrop.

 Max Guests